DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-03-26-new-location-google-form.md

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({
   items: [
-    {text: "Locations with link to Google form"}, {text: "Who is adding?"},
+    { text: "Locations with link to Google form" },
-    {text: "Location information"}
+    { text: "Who is adding?" },
+    { text: "Location information" }
   ]
 }) }}